Owen Lanyon: Lieutenant Governor of the Griqualand West Colony (1873–1879)

 In South Africa, he served as Lieutenant Governor of Griqualand West from 1873 until 1879.
 Known at the time as "the Major", his term in office was beset with controversy.
 Racial tensions, lawsuits as well as territorial disputes with neighbouring states caused immense turmoil.
 He was also extremely unpopular with the local inhabitants and had to subdue armed rebellions.

 The neighbouring Cape Colony, semi-independent and the largest state in the region, was considered the only local entity with the resources to govern Griqualand West.
 The Cape Prime Minister John Molteno, after repeatedly refusing to annex the costly and unstable territory, eventually consented to incorporate it.
 With the Cape signing of the Griqualand West Annexation Act, direct British rule over the territory ended.
 Lanyon famously referred to Griqualand West as the most "hideous and disgusting" place he had ever seen.

 Acting-Administrator of the Transvaal Colony (1879–1881)

 The Battle of Majuba, Richard Caton Woodville Jr.

 He then took over administration of Transvaal from Sir Theophilus Shepstone on 4 March 1879, and assisted the Governor Sir Henry Bartle Frere in dealing with the restive Boer population.
 As in his previous position, Lanyon was immensely unpopular, with both the Boer and the Black African populations.
 Boer unrest steadily increased but Lanyon remained in his position until 8 August 1881, during which time the disastrous outbreak of the First Boer War took place.
 This saw the British defeated and evicted from the Transvaal, which returned to being an independent state under British suzerainty as the South African Republic.
-Some British historians have argued that the defeat marked the beginning of the decline of the British Empire.

 Lanyon then served in the 1882 Anglo-Egyptian War.